 Established in 1960, John Pennekamp Coral Reef State Park was the first undersea park in the United States.
 The park, and the adjacent Florida Keys National Marine Sanctuary, cover approximately 178 nautical square miles of coral reefs, seagrass beds and mangrove swamps.
 These areas were established to protect and preserve a portion of the only living coral reef in the continental United States.
 The park contains a wide variety of tropical vegetation, shore birds and marine life.
 Learn more about the tropical hammock habitat during a walking tour of one of the park's trails led by a local volunteer naturalist.
-Coffee and pastries will be served beginning at 9:30 am at the butterfly garden by the visitor's center.
+Coffee and pastries will be served beginning at 9:30 am at the butterfly garden by the Visitors Center & Aquarium.

 Address: 5 Seagate Blvd.
 Key Largo, FL 33037